-UAE introduced the Economic Substance Regulation to enhance the international competency.
-It is considered to be a milestone step towards the global compliance.
+UAE introduced the Economic Substance Regulations to enhance international competency.
+It is considered to be a milestone step towards global compliance.
 It is in alignment with the objective of Base Erosion and Profit Shifting (BEPS) set by OECD (Organization for Economic Co-operation and Development’s).
 Non-compliance would attract instant fines and penalties.
 This is similar to legislation on economic substance passed recently by Bermuda, BVI, the Cayman Islands and other no/low tax jurisdictions.
 Executive regulation is expected to be issued to provide more clarifications with respect to the provisions of the new Economic Substance regulations, including the implementation details.

 Yes, the rule is applicable for both onshore UAE businesses and free zone licenses including the financial free zones of the DIFC and ADGM.

 As per Article 6 of the Economic Substance rules, a company must satisfy the following criteria to meet the Economic Substance Tests in relation to any Relevant Activity carried on by it.
 Three tests laid down in the said Article are:

-The Regulatory Authority vests with the power to determine that a company has met the requirements of the Economic Substance Regulation in any Financial Year up to a period of 6 years from the end of Financial Year to the test relates.
+The Regulatory Authority vests with the power to determine that a company has met the requirements of the Economic Substance Regulations in any Financial Year up to a period of 6 years from the end of Financial Year to the test relates.

-The companies having the activities qualifying for the Economic Substance Regulation shall notify the Regulatory Authority annually even if the company is not carrying on the said activity.
+The companies having the activities qualifying for the Economic Substance Regulations shall notify the Regulatory Authority annually even if the company is not carrying on the said activity.